trithai1/EdgeNetworkMonitor/README.md

 * Monitoring Device - Device that will be used to collect the gathered data and monitor it using queries.
 For example, I used my personal computer.

 # Setup
-For the setup, I will explain the setup I use for my Raspberry Pi 3B and personal computer (Windows 10 Home, 64-bit operating system).
+For the setup, I will explain the setup I use for my Gathering Device (Raspberry Pi 3B) and Monitoring Device (personal computer, Windows 10 Home, 64-bit operating system).
+The psql database and table names can vary depending on your preferences, just make sure the column names stay the same.

-Raspberry Pi 3B setup:
+Gathering Device (Raspberry Pi 3B) setup:

 Format the micro sd card to exFat.